SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: Domain-specific batch normalization on

-Using batch statistics to whiten observations during training rather than running estimates introduces noise whose level depends on the batch size \cite{yong_momentum_2020}; smaller batch sizes raise the noise level.
+Using batch statistics to normalize data during training rather than running estimates introduces noise whose level depends on the batch size \cite{yong_momentum_2020}; smaller batch sizes raise the noise level.
 The introduced noise regularizes the training process, which can help to escape poor local minima in initial learning but also lead to underfitting.
 Momentum BN (MBN) \cite{yong_momentum_2020} allows small batch sizes while avoiding underfitting.
-Like batch renormalization (BreN) \cite{ioffe_batch_2017}, MBN uses running estimates in (\ref{eq:batchnorm}) during training and testing.
+Like batch renormalization \cite{ioffe_batch_2017}, MBN uses running estimates during training and testing.
 The key difference is that MBN keeps two sets of running statistics; one for training and one for testing.
 The latter are updated conventionally, while the former are updated with momentum parameter $\gamma_{train}(k)$ that decays over training steps $k$.
-MBN can, therefore, quickly escape poor local minima during initial learning and avoid underfitting at later stages \cite{yong_momentum_2020}. \paragraph{Batch normalization on $\mathcal{S}^+_D$} It is intractable to compute the Fréchet mean $\vec{G}_\mathcal{B}$ and variance $\nu^2_\mathcal{B}$ for each minibatch $\mathcal{B} = \{\vec{Z}_j \in \mathcal{S}^+_D\}_{j=1}^M$, as there is no efficient algorithm to solve (\ref{eq:geommean}). \citet{brooks_riemannian_2019} proposed Riemannian Batch Normalization (RBN) as a tractable approximation.
+MBN can, therefore, quickly escape poor local minima during initial learning and avoid underfitting at later stages \cite{yong_momentum_2020}. \paragraph{Batch normalization on $\mathcal{S}^+_D$} It is intractable to compute the Fréchet mean $\vec{G}_{\mathcal{B}_k}$ for each minibatch $\mathcal{B}_k = \{\vec{Z}_j \in \mathcal{S}^+_D\}_{j=1}^M$, as there is no efficient algorithm to solve (\ref{eq:geommean}). \citet{brooks_riemannian_2019} proposed Riemannian Batch Normalization (RBN) as a tractable approximation.
 RBN approximateley solves (\ref{eq:geommean}) by aborting the iterative Karcher flow algorithm after one iteration.
-To transform $\vec{Z}_j \in \mathcal{B}$ with estimated mean $\hat{\vec{G}}_\mathcal{B}$ to vary around $\vec{G}_\phi$, parallel transport can be used \cite{amari_information_2016,yair_parallel_2019,brooks_riemannian_2019}.\footnote{On $\mathcal{S}^+_D$ parallel transport can be used to transport points on the tangent space and manifold.} The RBN input output transformation is then expressed as
+To transform $\vec{Z}_j \in \mathcal{B}_k$ with estimated mean $\vec{B}_k$ to vary around $\vec{G}_\phi$, parallel transport (\ref{eq:paralleltransport}) is used.
+The RBN input output transformation is then expressed as